sharling-lz/pose_quality/README.md

 ### Note:
 - Flip test is used.
+- The results are obtained using pytorch 1.0, minor differences may be get using higher pytorch versions.

 ## Environment
 The code is developed using python 3.6 on Ubuntu 16.04.
 NVIDIA GPUs are needed.
 The code is developed and tested using 2 NVIDIA 2080ti GPU cards.
 Other platforms or GPU cards are not fully tested.